Kibu White Paper: Ensuring Genuine Human-to-Human Communication in the Digital Age

 Threshold Signature Schemes:

-Despite the potential of threshold signature schemes for broadcast and membership list voting, as suggested by various academic papers [1-3], many of these schemes have practical limitations.
+Despite the utility of threshold signature schemes for features such as Pod membership voting, as suggested by various academic papers [4], many of these schemes have practical limitations for the current version of our protocol.
 Some schemes had prolonged setup times, with interactive protocols necessitating waiting for peers to become available—potentially delaying processing.
 The complexity of these schemes, compared to every-user-signs models, along with uncertainties in protocol resumption, led to their exclusion from Kibu's cryptographic strategy.

 Conclusion

 In the constantly evolving digital landscape, trust, authenticity, and security stand paramount.
 Kibu is a testament to this, bridging the chasm between human-centric communication and the challenges posed by the digital age.
-By employing state-of-the-art cryptographic techniques, introducing the democratic and transparent 'pod' concept, and emphasizing genuine human-to-human interaction, Kibu sets a gold standard for digital communication platforms.
-The platform's open-source commitment, rigorous human verification, and sophisticated pod system underscore its dedication to ensuring that digital interactions are not only secure but inherently genuine.
-As artificial intelligence and other digital phenomena continue to shape our online experiences, Kibu stands as a novel platform to engage in digital spaces that emphasizes the importance of genuine human connection, integrity, and collaborative communication.
+By employing state-of-the-art cryptographic techniques, introducing the democratic and transparent 'Pod' concept, and emphasizing genuine human-to-human interaction, Kibu sets a gold standard for digital communication platforms.
+The platform's rigorous human verification and sophisticated Pod system underscore its dedication to ensuring that digital interactions are not only secure but inherently genuine.
+As artificial intelligence and other advancements continue to shape our online experiences, Kibu stands as a novel platform to engage in digital spaces that emphasizes the importance of genuine human connection, integrity, and collaboration.

 References